willcrichton/inliner/README.md

 [![PyPI version](https://badge.fury.io/py/inliner.svg)](https://badge.fury.io/py/inliner)
 [![npm version](https://badge.fury.io/js/%40wcrichto%2Finliner.svg)](https://badge.fury.io/js/%40wcrichto%2Finliner)

-Inliner is a tool to make it easier to understand how a library works through code examples.
+Inliner is a tool that inlines function calls from external libraries in a human-readable way.
+Inlining can be useful to:

+* Understand how individual code paths in a library work, instead of every edge case
+* Work around the limitations of a library by tweaking the inlined source code

+The inliner has a Python API as well as an interactive GUI that you can use in Jupyter or JupyterLab notebooks.

+## Example

 As a simple example, consider a library that has this function:

 ```python
 # library.py